Webinar

 Bond markets

-Quick take: Blends of diversified high-quality bonds, including corporates, Treasuries and government-backed agency mortgage securities, offer opportunities to lock in yields above 4% before the Federal Reserve cuts interest rates further.
-Modest supplemental exposures to riskier high yield bonds and unique bond types such as non-agency mortgages and reinsurance can further improve return potential in fixed income portfolios.
+Quick take: Bond yields suggest strong income opportunities in fixed income for 2025, albeit with potentially limited price appreciation.
+Modest supplemental exposures to riskier high yield bonds and unique bond types such as structured credit, non-agency mortgages and reinsurance can further improve return potential in fixed income portfolios.

 Real assets